pimarinov/waveform-generator/Readme.md

-# Waveform Generator - Jiminny [Backend Task](jiminny-backend-task.md) by Plamen Marinov"
+# Waveform Generator - Jiminny [Backend Task](jiminny-backend-task.md) by Plamen Marinov

 The goal of this package is to make waveform object from 2 participants (user & customer) raw silence data.